Co-moving volumes and the Reynolds transport theorem for two-phase flows: Introduction

 which governs the motion of so-called fluid elements (passive tracer particles) within the flow field.
 This induces a smooth flow map

 where $\DBx (t; t_0, \DBx_0)$ denotes this unique solution of equation (\ref{DBeq:kinematic-ODE1}) for initial time $t_0$ and initial position $\DBx_0$.
-The flow map allows, in particular, to introduce the concept of co-moving volumes

-where $G_0$ is some given initial volume at time $t_0$, usually a smoothly bounded set such as a ball $\bar{B}_R (\DBy) \subset \R^3$.
+In particular, the flow map allows to introduce the concept of co-moving volumes where $G_0$ is some given initial volume at time $t_0$, usually a smoothly bounded compact set.
 If $\DBv$ is the flow field associated to a single-phase flow, the co-moving volumes $G(t)$ are composed of the same fluid elements, hence the $G(t)$ are also called material (control) volumes in this setting.
-This makes the integral formulation of the mass balance simple and elegant, viz.\

-for all co-moving volumes, where $\rho$ denotes the mass density of the fluid.
+This makes the integral formulation of the mass balance simple and elegant, viz. for all co-moving volumes, where $\rho$ denotes the mass density of the fluid.
 To derive the local form of the balance equation, a generalized version of the Leibniz rule for the differentiation of integrated quantities is required.
-This is precisely the purpose of the Reynolds transport theorem, which reads as
+This is precisely the purpose of the Reynolds transport theorem (RTT for short), which reads as\footnote{Surface and curve integrals are understood with respect to Hausdorff measure.
+We write $dS=d\mathcal H^{n-1}$ on spatial hypersurfaces, $d\mathcal H^n$ on space-time hypersurfaces and $d\ell=d\mathcal H^1$ on curves.}

 where $V_n$ denotes the speed of normal displacement of the family of surfaces $\partial G(t)$.
-The latter is commonly defined as $V_n(t,x)=\gamma'(t)\cdot \DBn (t,\DBx)$, with $\DBn$ the outer unit normal of $G(\cdot)$, for any $C^1$-curve $\gamma (\cdot)$ such that $\gamma (t)=\DBx$ and $\gamma(s)\in \partial V(s)$ for all $s$ close to $t$; see below for more details.
+The latter is commonly defined as $V_n(t,\DBx)=\gamma'(t)\cdot \DBn (t,\DBx)$, with $\DBn$ the outer unit normal of $G(\cdot)$, for any $C^1$-curve $\gamma (\cdot)$ such that $\gamma (t)=\DBx$ and $\gamma(s)\in \partial G(s)$ for all $s$ close to $t$; see below for more details.
 As the speed of normal displacement is given by $V_n = \DBv \cdot \DBn$ if the transport stems from a velocity field $\DBv$, application of the divergence theorem to the surface integral yields the second form